Skip to main content

 • Training for NHS staff

-We believe that James Lind did the first clinical trial in 1747.
+It is generally accepted that James Lind did the first clinical trial in 1747.
 Lind was a Scottish doctor and sailor.
-Whilst serving as a navy surgeon, he noticed that many sailors were suffering from scurvy, a nasty condition that can lead to bleeding gums and loosing teeth.
+Whilst serving as a navy surgeon, he noticed that many sailors were suffering from scurvy, a nasty condition that can lead to bleeding gums and losing teeth.
 At the time, doctors had many different opinions about how to treat scurvy.
 Lind designed a simple experiment to see which treatment worked best.

 He took 12 sailors with scurvy and split them into pairs.
 Each pair tried a different treatment, ranging from eating oranges and lemons to drinking seawater and cider!
 Lind monitored each pair and found that the sailors who ate citrus fruits quickly recovered from the scurvy – and the clinical trial was born!